hfish063/booktracker/README.md

 ## Running the Application

 Before running the application, it is important to ensure that all `Environment` variables are properly configured.
 See the `.env.example` files for more information on this.

+## Things to Know

+- The format and spacing of book descriptions may be off.
+This is because the data is obtained through a webscraper, and the scraped book details may be improperly formatted (i.e. missing spaces or capitalization errors).